5 Potential Negative Caffeine Effects You Should Be Aware Of

 What is Caffeine?

-Caffeine chemical formula
+caffeine chemical formula

 Before we start with the adverse effects of too much coffee, we must understand – what is caffeine and which products contain it.
 You might be surprised to see just how many products contain coffee.
 Fun fact – black tea contains even more caffeine than coffee itself, it is more concentrated.